bearbob/pyle/README.md

 - 4 demon cards

 You will also need (not included):
-- Two 6-sided dice in different colors (we recommend 10 red and 10 green dice).
+- At leas two 6-sided dice in different colors (we recommend 10 red and 10 green dice).

 ---